hughcj11/Embryo_Histone_PTM_Analysis/README.md

     Full_beta_values: generates the beta value in a csv file.

+    Embryo Anoxia Total PTM: generates the global relative abundances of each hPTM (independent of residue and histone).

     Datastats: statistics on the relative abundance data for each unique hPTM (residue,PTM,and histone).

     DatastatsGlobal: statistics on the relative abundance data global hPTM changes (independent of residue and histone)